 The first step in making liqueurs is to combine the flavors and alcohols to make the base of the liqueur.
 This base can consist of sugar, fruits, herbs, spices, or a combination of these ingredients.
 The mixture is then heated until it begins to boil and evaporate, releasing the alcohol and other flavors into a vapor.

-See also What are the food pairings for Pisco?
+See also What are the most popular brands of spiced rum?

 The vapor is then collected in a condenser where it is cooled and condensed back into liquid form.
 Once this liquid has been collected it can be aged in oak barrels or stainless steel tanks in order to mature its flavor profile.
 During this aging process, additional ingredients may be added such as honey or spices to enhance the taste of the liqueur.